-219. BOJ (1985a), p.
-2 in English version.
+225 BOJ (1985a), p.2 in English version.

-220. BOJ (1985a), p.
-25 in Japanese original.
-Also see BOJ (1985b), pp. 18-19.
+226 BOJ (1985a), p.25 in Japanese original.
+Also see BOJ (1985b), pp.18-19.

-221. BOJ (1986d), p.
-17. Also see BOJ (1986f), pp. 7-8.
+227 BOJ (1986d), p.17.
+Also see BOJ (1986f), pp.7-8.

-222. In this regard, Okina, Shirakawa and Shiratsuka (2001, p.
-421) stated that monetary policy was influenced by the economic policy agenda of the time that the current account surplus should be reduced by expanding domestic demand.
+228 In this regard, Okina, Shirakawa and Shiratsuka (2001, p.421) stated that monetary policy was influenced by the economic policy agenda of the time that the current account surplus should be reduced by expanding domestic demand.

-224. BOJ (1988c), pp. 2, 14 and BOJ (1989b), p.
-2.
+230 BOJ (1988c), pp.2, 14 and BOJ (1989b), p.2.

-ing "terms-of-trade gains accompanying the yen's appreciation" in short.
-Furthermore, from the medium- and long-term perspectives, the Bank considered that "in these circumstances, a number of structural changes started to appear, e.g., a rapid increase in the import of manufactures and a shift in corporate marketing strategy from being export- to domestic-market oriented" and that "all this not only tended to reduce external payment imbalances, but also contributed to price stability through promoting competition in the domestic market."
+appear, e.g., a rapid increase in the import of manufactures and a shift in corporate marketing strategy from being export- to domestic-market oriented" and that "all this not only tended to reduce external payment imbalances, but also contributed to price stability through promoting competition in the domestic market."
 In this regard, the Bank considered that "in short, a favorable nexus emerged in the economy in the sense that economic growth, price stability and external adjustment augmented each other."
+231

 Under such circumstances, the Bank recognized that "the expansion of overseas direct investment, the substitution of imported semi-finished goods for domestic supplies, and the penetration of imported final goods in domestic markets" started to reduce the level of structurally persistent trade surplus.
 The Bank also considered that under these circumstances "the reallocation of resources is also under way with capital and labor shifting towards production aimed at domestic sales, which, in turn, increases supply potential as well as corporate and household income, and hence domestic demand," and eventually "a dynamic process involving demand, supply and income" was emerging.
+232

 The Bank particularly recognized corporate fixed investments as key to supporting the high growth under stable prices from the aspects of creating new demand, enhancing supply capacity and improving productivity, and then gradually became confident in their sustainability.
 Specifically, the Bank assessed that investments of manufacturing industries such as for developing new products, rationalizing, increasing new production capacity and expanding the domestic network "are expected to materialize gradually towards the end of the year [1988]."
-Accordingly, the Bank believed that "the increase in supply capacity was a precondition for realizing sustained growth, and it would also reinforce price stability."
-The Bank also recognized for non-manufacturing industries that "vigorous corporate demand for office automation and strong consumption induced active investment especially by the leasing and distribution industries" and that "in light of the high return on capital and potential demand related to resort and urban development, fixed investment in the non-manufacturing sector will continue to increase for some time."
+Accordingly, the Bank believed that "the increase in supply capacity was a precondition for realizing sustained growth, and it would also reinforce price stability."233 The Bank also recognized for non-manufacturing industries that "vigorous corporate demand for office automation and strong consumption induced active investment especially by the leasing and distribution industries" and that "in light of the high return on capital and potential demand related to resort and urban development, fixed investment in the non-manufacturing sector will continue to increase for some time."234

 Despite the limited availability of documents, it appears to imply that the Bank concurrently assessed the robust economic growth under price stability as an indication of the higher potential growth rate of Japan's economy.
 Not only the Bank but also the wider public shared this bullish expectation of Japan's economy.
-For example, Economic Survey of Japan (1988-1989) by Japan's Economic Planning Agency in August 1989 reported that the characteristics such as "sophistication of both industry and daily life," greater "globalization," and an "accumulation of assets" (such as financial assets and rising asset prices) led to the "Japanese economy ... as having entered a new phase in its history" and thereby discussed the development of the "economy
+For example, Economic Survey of Japan (1988-1989) by Japan's Economic Planning Agency in August 1989 reported that the characteristics such as "sophistication of both industry and daily life," greater "globalization," and an "accumulation of assets" (such as financial assets and rising asset prices) led to the "Japanese economy ... as having entered a new phase in its history" and thereby discussed the development of the "economy at the new phase."
+The report also saw "advances toward information intensification, high-technology application and manufacture of higher added value products" and considered that "this new sophistication has set the stage for the powerful expansion of domestic demand."
+In this regard, it appears that bullish expectations for higher productivity were widely shared.235